Axolotl Active at Night: Their Natural Rhythm

 Provide Multiple Hiding Options

-The more secure they feel during the day, the earlier they will emerge in the evening.
-Axolotls that feel completely safe will sometimes even come out during daylight hours occasionally.
+The more secure they feel during the day, the earlier they may emerge in the evening.
+Some individuals also come out during daylight when light is dim and cover is available.

 Common Questions